 COVID-19 and home learning

-COVID-19 lockdowns might mean your child has periods of learning from home.
+COVID-19 isolation, quarantine or lockdown might mean your child has periods of learning from home.
+Sometimes school closures might mean home learning for your child too.

-The tips below can help you and your child get the most out of home learning during lockdown.
+The tips below can help you and your child get the most out of home learning during isolation, quarantine, lockdown or school closure.

 Home learning isn’t the same as home-schooling.
 With home learning, subject teachers prepare and provide learning activities for students like they do when students are physically at school.
 With home-schooling, parents are registered as their child’s teacher and are responsible for setting all their child’s learning activities.